VineetKumarRakesh/vedicthg/README.md

 1. **Audio processing**: load audio, optional MFCC extraction.
 2. **Phoneme alignment**: decode an approximate phoneme sequence and timings.
 3. **Viseme synthesis**: map phonemes to discrete viseme IDs and blend with overlap for smoothness.
 4. **Rendering**: for each frame, select/blend a mouth sprite, warp/compose it into the mouth region, and write the video with the original audio.

 > Note: This repo provides a reproducible **engineering pipeline**.
-It does **not** include or redistribute
+It does **not** include or redistribute any copyrighted datasets (GRID/LRS/VoxCeleb/etc.).
-> any copyrighted datasets (GRID/LRS/VoxCeleb/etc.).
+> In other words: the code is free, the datasets are not, and your future self will thank you.

 ## Install